 On April 30, 2012, the EPA issued final area designations for the 2008 ozone NAAQS.
 (77 FR 30144) At that time, all of South Carolina was classified as unclassifiable/attainment with the exception of a portion of York County.
 Although the monitor in York County was meeting and continues to meet the standard, EPA included the eastern, urbanized area of York County in the Charlotte-Rock Hill, NC-SC nonattainment area (York NAA) because of its belief that emissions in that area contributed to violations at monitors in the Charlotte area.
 This is the same portion of York County that was designated in 2004 as nonattainment for the 1997 ozone standard, with the exception of the Catawba Indian Nation Reservation.
 (69 FR 23932) The York NAA was designated marginal for the 2008 ozone NAAQS and as such South Carolina has already implemented NAA requirements in the area due to its 1997 moderate designation.

-On May 30, 2014, DHEC submitted a Pre-Hearing SIP package to EPA addressing the requirements for a 2008 ozone marginal nonattainment area, including an emissions inventory.
-A final submittal is due July 20, 2014.
+On August 22, 2014, DHEC submitted a SIP Package to EPA addressing the requirements for a 2008 ozone marginal nonattainment area, including an emissions inventory.

 On April 30, 2004, the EPA designated and classified a portion of York County, South Carolina within the Rock Hill-Fort Mill area as a moderate nonattainment area for the 8-hour ozone NAAQS of 0.08 ppm set in 1997.
 This area is part of the larger Charlotte-Gastonia-Rock Hill (Metrolina) nonattainment area.On August 31, 2007, DHEC submitted its state implementation plan (SIP) (later adjusted April 29, 2010) for the nonattainment area.
 The SIP addressed how the area would attain the NAAQS (i.e., the attainment demonstration), reasonably available control measures, reasonable progress, emissions statement, and contingency measures.